 We cannot trust what we’re told.
 So do the research.
 Take accountability.
 This is life and death.

 Please share this video far and wide to fight disinformation and save lives.
-And subscribe for more vegan content every week.

 Now go live vegan, don’t buy the BS, and I’ll see you soon.